 Fr.
-Tim Scully, CSC and Fr.
-Sean McGraw, CSC, co-founders of the ACE programme, traveled to Ireland in 1996 to visit Nobel Peace Prize winner, John Hume.
+Tim Scully, CSC and Sean McGraw, co-founders of the ACE programme, traveled to Ireland in 1996 to visit Nobel Peace Prize winner, John Hume.
 While there, they visited St. Mary’s University in Belfast and recruited two teachers from Northern Ireland to become ACE Teaching Fellows the following year.
-Emer Doherty and Ciaran Kinney therefore became members of ACE 4, serving in under-resourced schools in Oklahoma City and Shreveport respectively.
-Upon her graduation from ACE Teaching Fellows, Emer worked for ACE at Notre Dame for a year before returning to Northern Ireland where she still teaches high school religion.
-A recent torchbearer for the 2012 Olympics, Ciaran also teaches in a Catholic elementary school in Northern Ireland while spending his summers working with disabled children.
+Emer Doherty and Ciaran Kinneyv became members of ACE 4, serving in under-resourced schools in Oklahoma City and Shreveport respectively.

-ACE welcomed a handful of Irish ACE teachers to the programme over the next several years until it began its formal involvement in the Republic of Ireland beginning in 2002 (and every year since) with the recruitment of two Irish college graduates to become ACE Teaching Fellows.
+Since 2002, ACE has welcomed two Irish college graduates to become ACE Teaching Fellows each year.
 After completing the two-year programme, these Irish ACErs have gone on to study and serve in various capacities in the US and Chile, as well as returning to Ireland to continue teaching in and leading Catholic schools.

-In 2006, after four years of ACE’s intense involvement in Irish Catholic education, the leadership of the ACE Programme felt that the time was right for a deeper commitment.
-After much consultation and discernment, a core group of ten committed individuals led by Fr.
-Sean McGraw, CSC began to study the current state of Catholic education in Ireland, to identify possible partners for future collaborative efforts, and to build fresh sustainable partnerships.
+In 2006, a core group of ten committed individuals led by Sean McGraw began to study the current state of Catholic education in Ireland, to identify possible partners for future collaborative efforts, and to build fresh, sustainable partnerships.